aquasecurity/trivy/README.md

   - container image
     - A local image in Docker Engine which is running as a daemon
     - A local image in Podman (>=2.0) which is exposing a socket
-    - A remote image in Docker Registry such as Docker Hub, ECR, GCR and ACR
+    - A remote image in Docker Registry such as Docker Hub, Amazon ECR, GCR and ACR
     - A tar archive stored in the `docker save` / `podman save` formatted file
     - An image directory compliant with [OCI Image Format](https://github.com/opencontainers/image-spec)
   - local filesystem